-These effects are plotted in Figure 7 for "fracking" and for the state names.
-Search intensity for "fracking" spikes the day of the broadcast and remains elevated for the next two days before falling back to the previous levels.
-Across all DMAs, search intensity for "fracking" jumps by nearly 2.5 points on average.
-Because the search index is a relative measure, this cannot be converted to back out how many additional searches were made.
-If I combine days into 3 day bins, for statistical power, I estimate a 2.5 point spike in days 0 to 2, followed by an statistically significant one point increase for the remaining 12 days in the sample, suggesting that search interest remained elevated for some time (see Appendix Figure A7).
+These effects are plotted in Figure 7 for "fracking" and the state names.
+Search intensity for "fracking" spikes on the day of the broadcast and remains elevated for the next two days before falling back to the previous levels.
+Search index is a relative measure, and cannot be used to back out how many additional searches were made.
+If I combine days into 3 day bins, for statistical power, I estimate a similar spike, followed by a smaller statistically significant persistent, increase, suggesting search interest remained elevated for some time (see Appendix Figure A7).

-When looking at search interest in the names of states that were mentioned in the broadcast there is also a spike one day after the broadcast and interest remains elevated for the next five days.
-For reference I also regress the search intensity for the same set of fracking states that are not mentioned in the news broadcasts.
-These estimates remain close to zero, with no spike or increase after the news broadcast, suggesting this is not capturing overall interest in fracking states.
+Search interest in the names of states mentioned in the broadcast also spikes one day after the broadcast and remains elevated for the next five days.
+Search intensity for the same set of fracking states that are not mentioned in the news does not change after the broadcast.
 Although not direct evidence that news coverage motivates people to move, the Google Trends analysis suggests news coverage induces people to seek more information about the potential fracking destination.

-Using Twitter content, I can also examine if the news impacts people's tweet behavior.
-To do this I pull all tweets that reference a specific term (e.g., "fracking") within the 30-day broadcast window, I then plot the average daily number of tweets across all of the broadcast event.
-As with Google Trends, there is a spike in tweets, re-tweets, and likes of tweets that include "fracking" in the days following a broadcast (see Figure 8).
-In the appendix I show that these tweet often include links or mention specific Twitter users by their handle.
-There are also spikes in positive terms like "jobs", "money", "opportunity", and "pay" (see Appendix Figures A8-A10).
+Twitter content shows similar impacts.
+There is a spike in the average number of tweets, retweets, and likes of tweets that include "fracking" in the days following TV broadcasts (see Figure 8).49 These tweet often include links or mention specific Twitter users' handles.
+There are also spikes in positive terms like "jobs", "money", and "opportunity" (see Appendix Figures A8-A10).